**THIS EVENT HAS BEEN CANCELED**

-Get ready for the first ever Big Driftless bicycle meet-up!
-Held in DeSoto, WI and thrown together in a few weeks time, rag-tag style!
-This will be an opportunity to ride your bikes, meet some rad people, get out in it, and draw out that adventurous spirit that holds space within all of us... some a little deeper than others.
+Get ready for the second Big Driftless bicycle meet-up!
+This will be an opportunity to ride your bikes, meet some rad people, get out in it, and draw out that adventurous spirit which holds space within all of us... some a little deeper than others.

-So the plan for this little shin-dig is to pick a spot on the map, for many of us that will be the places that we live (La Crosse / Decorah/ Viroqua / Rochester / etc), though some may want to choose a location closer to the the final destination, and then plan a route that will lead you to Blackhawk Park for an evening campout session with friends.
-It's that simple!
+So the plan for this little shindig is to pick a spot on the map, for many of us that will be the places that we live (La Crosse / Decorah/ Viroqua / Rochester / etc), though some may want to choose a location closer to the meet-up location.
+Then, plan a bike route that will lead you to Blackhawk Park, pack your supplies for the evening onto your bike, grab your friends, and set off for an evening campout session in De Soto, WI, with other folks riding from other places.

 There is no electrical hookups at this specific campground, but there are outlets in other parts of the park, so come fully charged, or plan to post up while your phone charges for the return trip.